Fifth Sunday of Lent (Year A)

 Message from Canon Kristian

-- the weekly guide to a prayerful contemplation of the Sunday Gospel offered by Monika Manser
+- The weekly guide to contemplative prayer on the Sunday Gospel from Monika Manser

-- the latest edition of Inspire offered by Deacon Peter
+- The latest edition of Inspire from Deacon Peter

 Communion under Both Kinds

 The Bishops of England and Wales have decided that the re-introduction of Holy Communion under both kinds, ie under the form of bread and under the form of wine, will take place from the Evening Mass of the Lord’s Supper on 6 April 2023.
-However, the reception of Holy Communion under both kinds is not obligatory, since our Catholic faith teaches that the totality of the Body, Blood, Soul and Divinity of the Lord is received in either or both kinds.
+However, the reception of Holy Communion under both kinds is not obligatory, as our Catholic faith teaches that the totality of the Body, Blood, Soul and Divinity of the Lord is received in either or both kinds.
 Therefore, it will be for each person to choose whether she or he wishes to receive Holy Communion from the chalice.
-Please note that it is NEVER permitted for anyone in the congregation to dip the Host into the chalice when they come to receive Holy Communion.
+Please note that it is NEVER permitted for anyone in the congregation to “intinct” or dip their Host into the chalice when they come to receive Holy Communion.
 The Precious Blood must be drunk directly from the chalice or Communion received in one kind only.

 Masses and Events this week

-Sunday 16 April – Second Sunday of Easter/Divine Mercy Sunday (A)
+Sunday 26 March – Fifth Sunday of Lent (A)

 - Singing to Remember at 2.00pm in the Hall

 - Holy Mass at 9.00am